scoobaroo/rspec_testing_inventory/README.md

 # <img src="https://cloud.githubusercontent.com/assets/7833470/10899314/63829980-8188-11e5-8cdd-4ded5bcb6e36.png" height="60"> Testing Inventory

 **Objective:** Use TDD in Rails to create an inventory management application.
-Your goal is to write code to pass the tests.
+Your goal is to write code to pass some existing tests, then write and pass tests for other features.

 ## Getting Started